Freddie Mac First Look Initiative

 First Look Eligibility and Identification

-During the first 20 days (30 days in Nevada), a home is listed for sale in the Multiple Listing Service ("MLS"), HomeSteps will consider purchase offers from owner-occupants, second home purchasers, public entities or their designated partners.
+During the first 20 days (30 days in Nevada, Cook County, IL, and the city of Detroit, MI), a home is listed for sale in the Multiple Listing Service ("MLS"), HomeSteps will consider purchase offers from owner-occupants, second home purchasers, public entities or their designated partners.
 Buyers intending to purchase the property for investment or similar purposes may submit offers to the listing broker and HomeSteps will consider them after the initial 20 listing days have expired.

 All listed HomeSteps homes are eligible for inclusion in the First Look Initiative.